 According to the Bureau of Labor Statistics (BLS):

-the employment of pharmacists in the United States will increase by 14 percent between 2012 and 2022.
+- the employment of pharmacists in the United States will increase by 14 percent between 2012 and 2022

-As per their last report, the median annual income for pharmacists in the United States was $116,670 in 2012.
+- As per their last report, the median annual wage for pharmacists was $128,090 in May 2019

-Also, those who have done the work to become a pharmacist earn a good salary.
 The mean annual wage for pharmacists was $98,960 as of May 2007, according to the Bureau of Labor Statistics.
 The lowest-paid 10% of pharmacists made less than $73,010 (still an excellent salary), and the highest-paid 10% of pharmacists made over $126,410.

 You won’t be in the highest-paid 10% when you have set off, but with experience, you could get there.
 The high career prospects and the salary margin is motivating enough to get through the cut-throat competition.
 There are excellent job prospects that will spur some people on to become pharmacists.
 Also, if you want to explore more fields, you can know how to become a cop or a notary in Florida.
 Make your passion, your career with our guides.